linxihui/GaussianProcess.jl/README.md

 - `Poisson()`:  count data
 - `CoxPH()`: survival or time-to-event data

-Different Kernels are availabe, including
+Different Kernels are available, including
 - `kernelLinear()` or `kernelVanilla`
 - `kernelPoly(degree=3, offset=1.0)`
 - `kernelRBF(σ=1.0)`: `σ` is the standard deviation